lemauanhphong/ctf_writeups/2022/SekaiCTF_2022/Web/Issues/README.md

         return "Authorization failed"
 ```

-The author wanted to add `issuer` header in JWT so he (or she) implemented it by hand.
+The author wanted to add an `issuer` header in JWT so he (or she) implemented it by hand.
 The flow is:
 ```
 -> authorize()
         -> authorize_request()